The mountains of North Carolina are dotted with quaint towns but it seems that Highlands gets much of the acclaim. But it’s far from the only one.

 Boone has a number of craft breweries and restaurants like Black Cat Burrito and Hatchet Coffee.
 It is also close to the cute shops in Blowing Rock as well as ski resorts in neighboring Beech Mountain.

 In neighboring Cherokee, learn about the Native American tribe that continues to call the area home.
 The Museum of the Cherokee Indian has exhibits on the 13,000 years of Cherokee history and the arrival of Europeans.
-Unto These Hills is a seasonal large scale outdoor drama that tells the story of the Cherokees from 1780 to the present, including the Trail of Tears.

 The High Test Deli is an automotive-themed deli with hearty sandwiches and soups.
 Enjoy carhop service at Nabers Drive In, which serves homemade barbecue and classic milkshakes.
 Great Smoky Mountains Winery has regional wines, wood-fired pizzas, tapas, and hearty salads.